bfirner/essays/presentations/2025-06-WinlabInterns-ML2/modifying_a_dnn.md

 * Object presence Vs bounding box
 * End to end (image in, answer out) Vs myriad predictions
 * Separate models Vs one giant mega model

 ---

-## Autolabelling

-* If something can label for you, use it
-* Yes, labels won't be perfect
-  * They never will be

----